 The College provides sheets, a blanket and a small towel.
-You may want to bring an extra towel and your own pillow.
+You may want to bring an extra towel and your own pillow or favorite blanket.
 You may also want to bring coat hangers, a reading lamp, a telephone, and a fan as dorms are not air conditioned.
-The College also offers a variety of recreational facilities, including an outdoor pool, tennis courts, hiking trails, a track, and two gyms.
-You must be 16 years old to use the Fitness Center and are required to bring a clean pair of shoes to wear inside the building.
+The College also offers a variety of recreational facilities, including tennis courts, hiking trails, a track, and two gyms.
+The Fitness Center is closed.

 Students are allowed to have cell phones, but rules for using them will be enforced.
 Students are not allowed to use cell phones during classes, performances, practice time or after 10 pm.
 If you must contact your son or daughter, the best time will probably be during the noon hour or dinner (5:30-6:30 pm) as those are about the only times students are consistently free.

 Dress will be informal.
 Bring one formal outfit for your performance.
 Be prepared for warm (occasionally hot) days.
 Nights are usually cooler and a sweater or light jacket may be needed.
-Bring a swimsuit for the outdoor pool (swim tests will be implemented shortly after students' arrival).
 If you plan on participating in sports, bring your tennis racket and balls, frisbee, baseball, softball glove, or whatever you most like to do.

 Will I need to bring additional money?